yiwenl/Firefly-Forest/README.md

 ##### Setup
-Cinder : Need to change the cinder library path.
+Cinder : Need to change the cinder library path in the build setting.

 WebGL : Need to run
 ```